dockstore/dockstore/_docs/getting-started-with-docker.md

 ## Testing the Docker Image Locally

-OK, so you've built the image.
+OK, so you've built the image and pushed to Quay.io.
 Now what?

 The next step will be to test the tool directly via Docker to ensure that your `Dockerfile` is valid and correctly installed the tool.
 If you were developing a new tool there might be multiple rounds of `docker build`, followed by testing with `docker run` before you get your Dockerfile right.
 Here I'm executing the Docker image, launching it as a container (make sure you launch on a host with at least 8GB of RAM and dozens of GB of disk space!):